Acana, Taste of the Wild, 4health, Blue Buffalo and a dozen other pet food brands are in the hot seat.

 |Does this possible DCM link include pet foods with rice?||Per the FDA, rice is a grain, not a legume.
 The current reports do not suggest there is any link between diets with rice and DCM in dogs and cats.|

 |Should I change my pet’s diet?||“At this time, we are not advising dietary changes based solely on the information we have gathered so far,” says the FDA.
 “If you have questions or concerns about your dog’s health or diet, we suggest that you consult your veterinarian for individualized advice that takes into account your dog’s specific needs and medical history.”|

 Even the FDA concedes it doesn’t have any “definitive answers” yet.

-If your dog has already shown signs of DCM, or if you’re at all concerned, take the advice of your vet regarding dietary changes, medications and potential taurine supplementation.
+- If your dog or cat has already shown signs of DCM, or if you’re at all concerned, take the advice of your vet regarding dietary changes, medications and potential taurine supplementation.